 The answer to this perception problem is community organizing, which Oxford Living Dictionaries defines as, “The coordination of cooperative efforts and campaigning carried out by local residents to promote the interests of their community.”
 In 2017, Facing Addiction began this work through our pilot community project, where we visited 15 communities and hosted, in partnership with our local partner organizations, our Community Organizing Training.
 We met and trained over 500 individuals in community organizing, and these organizers are now working to move the ball forward in their communities.
-You can read about the work of our pilot community project here.

 - Host a training on community organizing skills